Barbara Marx Hubbard

-Barbara Marx Hubbard (born Barbara Marx; December 22, 1929 – April 10, 2019) was an American futurist, author, and public speaker.
-She is credited with the concepts of "The Synergy Engine" and the "birthing" of humanity.
+Barbara Marx Hubbard (born Barbara Marx; December 22, 1929 – April 10, 2019), American futurist, author, and public speaker.
+She is credited with The Wheel of Co-Creation 2.0 and concepts of "The Synergy Engine" and the "birthing" of humanity.

 Early life and education

 A Jewish agnostic, Barbara Marx was the first of four children of Irene (née Saltzman) and Louis Marx, a toy maker.
 In her youth she attended the Dalton School in New York City.
 She studied at L'Ecole des Sciences Politiques at La Sorbonne in Paris during her junior year of college, and received a B.A. cum laude in Political Science from Bryn Mawr College in 1951.
+In 1951, as well, she married artist Earl Hubbard, whom she'd met in Paris in 1949.
+They settled in Connecticut and started a family.